-Take the following precautionswhen using the Forward Collision-Avoidance Assist (FCA) system:
+Take the following precautions when using Forward Collision-Avoidance Assist system:

-- This system is only a supplemental system and it is not intended to, nor does it replace the need for extreme care and attention of the driver.
+- This system is only a supplemental system and it is not intended to, nor does it replace the need for the extreme care and attention of the driver.
 The sensing range and objects detectable by the sensors are limited.
-Pay attention to the road conditions at all times. - Never drive too fast in accordance with the road conditions or while cornering. - Always drive cautiously to prevent unexpected and sudden situations from occurring.
-FCA does not stop the vehicle completely and is not a collision avoidance system.
+Pay attention to the road conditions at all times. - NEVER drive too fast in accordance with the road conditions or while cornering. - Always drive cautiously to prevent unexpected and sudden situations from occurring.
+FCA system does not stop the vehicle completely and is only intended to help mitigate an imminent collision.